 Unlock table

-Date tested: February 2024.
-Page last checked: May 2025.
-We are not able to show every retailer and cheaper prices may be available.
+Date tested: February 2024 and June 2026.
+Page last checked: June 2026.
+We're not able to show every retailer, and cheaper prices may be available.
+We've tested 15 oven cleaners in total, but the table shows only our top picks.

-All the oven cleaners we tested are listed in alphabetical order below.
+Selected oven cleaners from our tests are listed in alphabetical order below.

-Only logged-in Which? members can view the best oven cleaners from our tests.
+Only logged-in Which? members and free account owners can view the best oven cleaners from our tests.

-Join Which? to get instant access to our test results and Best Buy recommendations below.
+Register for free to get instant access to our test results and Best Buy recommendations.

 Astonish Specialist Oven & Grill